 Provides information on fire apparatus, preventative maintenance and driving/operating.
 Topics include routine tests, inspections, and servicing functions; operate, back, maneuver, and turn a fire apparatus in a variety of conditions; and operate all fixed systems and equipment on a fire apparatus.
 Students must provide full structural personal protective equipment and fire apparatus for the final two days of class.
-Fulfills the requirements for a Class C Firefighter Endorsement. (pass/no pass grading) (not degree applicable)
+Fulfills the requirements for a Class C Firefighter Endorsement. (not transferable) (not degree applicable) (pass/no pass grading)